elina-mns/elina-mns/README.md

 # Hi, I'm Elina!👋

 I like to code  and create meaningful projects.
-I also like music equipment, nature, philosophy and art.
+I also like to discover new music equipment, I appreciate nature, philosophy and art.
 I am looking for iOS development opportunities in Canada.

 🥸🖐🏻 🎧 💻 📖📚